hitokiri-mata/katacoda-courses/kubernetes-fundamentals/first-app/step5-rollout.md

 An important aspect of Kubernetes is your users may benefit from the ideas of [continuous deployment](https://martinfowler.com/bliki/ContinuousDelivery.html).
 A fundamental way to approach this is with Kubernetes rollouts.

-There are two approaches.
+Here are two approaches.

+1\.
 A precise surgical way is with the _set image_ command.
 This will modify the image version for the Pod in the Deployment.

 `kubectl set image deployment/hello hello=echoserver:1.10 --all`{{execute}}